 Growing up in a Jewish household in Philadelphia, I don’t recall much red meat being served.
 Except for my mother’s brief fling with vegetarianism, poultry and fish were the primary proteins on our plates.

 My favorite?
-I picked the Victorinox Fibrox Pro.
+I picked the Victorinox Fibrox Pro from Amazon.

 However, usually around the high holidays (Yom Kippur, Rosh Hashanah, and Passover) we would be treated to Aunt Sharon’s brisket.
 As was customary for Sharon, she’d bring brisket for twice as many people as she expected to host (excess in food—another timeless staple of Jewish cooking).